flaviotordini/musique/README.md

 core, gui, network, sql (using the Sqlite plugin), dbus, phonon.
 You also need TagLib: http://taglib.github.io

-On a Debian or Ubuntu system type:
+To be able to build on a Debian (or derivative) system:

 	$ sudo apt-get install build-essential qt4-dev-tools libphonon-dev libtag1-dev libqt4-sql-sqlite

 ### Compiling
-Run:

     $ qmake

-and then:

     $ make

 ### Running

-	$ ./build/target/musique
+	$ build/target/musique

 ### Installing on Linux